ImageMagick/Usage-Markdown/distorts/index.md

 The '*Order*' argument is usually an integer from '`1`' onward, though a special value of '`1.5`' can also be used.
 This defines the 'order' or complexity of the 2-dimensional mathematical equation (using both 'x' and 'y') , that will be applied.

-For example an order '`1`' polynomial will fit a equation of the form...
+For example, an order '`1`' polynomial will fit an equation of the form...

 $$
 X_d = C_{2x} * X_s + C_{1x} + Y_s + C_{0x}, \quad Y_d = C_{2y} * X_s + C_{1y} * Y_s + C_{0y}